Diseases that can be Transmitted by Mosquitoes

 - West Nile

 West Nile virus is a disease transmitted to people, horses, and birds.
 It is the most commonly reported mosquito-transmitted disease in Minnesota.
 Most people infected with West Nile virus show no symptoms or flu-like symptoms, but some (primarily elderly) have more severe illness.
-West Nile virus was found in Minnesota in 2002 will remain a public health concern in the foreseeable future.
+West Nile virus was found in Minnesota in 2002 and will remain a public health concern in the foreseeable future.

 - La Crosse